allegroai/clearml-docs/docs/guides/ui/tuning_exp.md

    the status becomes Running.
 The progress of the experiment can be viewed in the info panel.
 When the status becomes Completed, continue to the next step.

-## Step 6: Compare the experiments
+## Step 6: Compare the Experiments

 To compare the original and tuned experiments:
 1. In the **ClearML Web-App (UI)**, on the Projects page, click the `examples` project.